lgugelmann/HD6301_thing/README.md

 Schmitt-trigger input.
 That would make an RC circuit with a long time constant also workable.
 Have not tried that.

+NOTE: Existing the standby mode also requires holding reset low for a bit longer than STBY.

 ## In-circuit programming via USB

 Beyond getting the HD6301 up and running another goal is to have proper